 To learn more about how to check your sump pump watch the video below made by the Utilities department or watch this video made by the City of Edmonton.

-Home drainage inspections
+Further information on Home drainage inspections